Self-Distilled Self-Supervised Representation Learning: Method

-\textbf{SimCLR} makes two views, $X_1$ and $X_2$, \njv{of an} input image, $X$, (positive sample) by performing random augmentations.
-After \kyv{obtaining representations of} $X_1$ and $X_2$ \kyv{using a} backbone network, \kyv{they are} projected \kyv{and the network is learned} \njv{by the contrastive loss which tries to} increase cosine similarity between positive samples \kyv{while decreasing} cosine similarity with negative samples (other images in the batch) using softmax function \cite{bridle1990training}.
+\textbf{SimCLR} makes two views, $X_1$ and $X_2$, of an input image $X$ (positive sample), by performing separate random augmentations.
+The representations of $X_1$ and $X_2$ from the backbone network are first projected, and the contrastive objective enforces the cosine similarity between positive samples to be maximized while minimizing it between negative samples (other images in the batch)~\cite{bridle1990training}.

-\textbf{MoCo v3} learns \kyv{via} a contrastive \kyv{loss} like SimCLR, but \njv{instead of using the identical network to generate features for $X_1$ and $X_2$,} a teacher network with exponential moving average (EMA) parameters \njv{is used}. \kyv{Randomly} augmented $X_1$ and $X_2$ are forwarded to the student network and \kyv{the} teacher network, respectively, and then projected.
-The projected output of the student network is \kyv{further processed} through an additional MLP head to perform contrastive learning.
+\textbf{MoCo v3} learns from the contrastive loss like SimCLR, but instead of using an identical network to generate features for $X_1$ and $X_2$, a teacher network with exponential moving average (EMA) parameters is used.
+Randomly augmented views $X_1$ and $X_2$ are forwarded to the student network and the teacher network respectively, and then projected.
+The projected output of the student network is further processed through an additional MLP head to perform contrastive learning.

-\textbf{BYOL} \kyv{also }has an \kyv{EMA} teacher and \kyv{a} predictor like MoCo v3, but learns by simply increasing the cosine similarity of positive samples without using the contrastive loss.
-Therefore, unlike the \kyv{aforementioned} SSL frameworks that utilize negative samples, the performance is robust to the batch size.
+\textbf{BYOL} also has an EMA teacher and a predictor like MoCo v3, but learns simply by increasing the cosine similarity of positive samples without using the contrastive loss.
+Therefore, unlike the aforementioned SSL frameworks that utilize negative samples, the performance is robust to the choice of batch size.